friedawik/AutoSpot/README.md

 ## Repository Structure

-This repository is organised into several folders, each containing specific codes and functionalities:
+This repository is organised into several folders, each documenting different parts of the project:

 - **cell_segmentation**: This folder documents the work to perform cell segmentation of Drosophila melanogaster larval cells.